vordlo/vordlo/README.md

-I'm not a programmer, but I'm here to explore different projects created by some really talented people.
-Hoping to have a good time! ;)
+I'm not a programmer or a developer.
+I'm here to explore different projects created by some really talented people.
+Hoping connect to have a good time with everyone! ;)